NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Log in to the Instance
 -----------------------------

-The Exosphere web dashboard provides two easy ways to log in to Jetstream2 instances: Web Shell and Web Desktop.
-For this example, you can use the `Web Shell<https://cvw.cac.cornell.edu/jetstream/instance-login/webshell>`_ option to open a terminal tab in your web browser.
-You may also want to read about the `features of Guacamole<https://cvw.cac.cornell.edu/jetstream/instance-login/guacamole>`_, which is the platform that supports both Web Shell and Web Desktop.
+The Exosphere web dashboard provides the easy-to-use Web Shell for accessing your Jetstream2 instances, but after encountering some issues with this exercise when using Web Shell, we are recommending that you use the SSH command to access your instance from a shell on your computer.
+The instructions for `connecting to Jetstream2 using SSH<https://cvw.cac.cornell.edu/jetstream/instance-login/sshshell>`_ can executed in the Command Prompt on Windows (from the Start menu, type "cmd" and select Command Prompt) or from the Terminal application on a Mac.

+In either case you will need to know the location and name of the private SSH key created on your computer (see above), the IP address of your instance (found in the Exosphere web dashboard) and the default username on your instance, which is "exouser".

 Once you are logged in to the web shell you can proceed to the "Install Software and Download Data" section below.
+You will know that your login has been successful when the prompt has the form ``exouser@instance-name:~$``, which indicates your username, the instance name, and your current working directory, followed by "$"

 Managing a Jetstream2 Instance
 ------------------------------------